OpenOrienteering/superbuild/README.md

   - `EXECUTABLES`    - Declares executables in the default toolchain's build tree which shall be mirrored in the global build tree, for convenient use in IDEs (run, debug).
+                       Similar to CMake's `add_executable`, you need to add the keyword `MACOSX_BUNDLE` after executables which are
+                       application bundles on macOS.
 - In addition to variables named by `USING`, the following variables are always available during configuration of package for a particular toolchain:
   - `CMAKE_TOOLCHAIN_FILE`